 “When Mom died it was like my heart was yanked out,” said Hazel Scott.
 “I never smiled, and I didn’t care about anything.”

-Scott is one of five community members, along with health experts, psychologists and UofL faculty with expertise in health disparities, who helped design a health literacy campaign that began Nov.
+Hazel is one of five community members, along with health experts, psychologists and UofL faculty with expertise in health disparities, who helped design a health literacy campaign to begin Nov.
 14. The ‘Depression is Real’ campaign is aimed at helping African Americans in West Louisville find help for depression, a common but serious mental health condition.
 The effort will include radio ads, posters, TARC ads, website and social media posts, along with a public outreach component at grocery stores, churches and community centers.

 Combs says health literacy is a critical factor for good health, and affects a person’s ability to navigate health services and make appropriate health decisions.
 He says the campaign messaging developed through community-based participatory research hopes to raise awareness and understanding of depression among West Louisville residents and improve outcomes for those living with depression.
 The key messages are: depression is real; you don’t have to suffer; you are not alone; and there are options to help you get better.
 The ads direct individuals to call 2-1-1, a phone line through Metro United Way dedicated to connecting people to needed services.